Asian North American Religion, Culture, and Society Unit

 The ANARCS Unit welcomes all types of proposals, including but not limited to individual papers, prearranged papers panels, and roundtable discussions for the 2026 AAR Meeting in Denver, CO.
 All proposals related to Asian North American religions will be considered.
 In addition, we especially welcome proposals on the following topics:

-Reconfiguring AAPI Religious Futures
+1. Reconfiguring AAPI Religious Futures

-War, Conflict, and AANHPI Political Coalitional Identity
+2. War, Conflict, and AAPI Political Coalitional Identity

-Asian American Religions, Technology, and Science Fiction
+3. Asian American Religions and Science Fiction

-We invite proposals that address the intersection of Asian American religions, technology, and science, both factual and fictional.
+We are currently experiencing strikingly rapid developments in technology and science, reshaping global interconnectedness and cultures.
 How has the digital world and advancements in technology influenced Asian American religious sensibilities, especially as a function of digital diasporas?
 In what ways do Asian American religious traditions and communities reject or embrace evolving technologies, like artificial intelligence?
-What are the religious themes and undertones of Asian American literary and cinematic science fiction, especially pertaining to conceptions of Asian American futurism?
-How do popular extraterrestrial (aliens) and multiversal theories influence religious cosmologies?
 How do Asian American religions wrestle with the boundary between scientific fact and fiction?
 How do Asian American religious communities engage scientific misinformation and medical conspiracy theories?
+We encourage proposals that address the role of Asian American professionals in STEM fields and their influence on Asian American religion, science, and technological innovation.

-Progressive Pedagogies in a Regressive Era
+5. Progressive Pedagogies in a Regressive Era

 This Unit (hereafter referred to as ANARCS) is one of the primary vehicles for the advancement of the study of the religions and practices of Asian Americans and Pacific Islanders in the United States and Canada.
 As an integral player in the development of the emerging field of Asian American religious studies, ANARCS has cultivated the work of junior and senior scholars from an impressive array of disciplines, including the history of religion, sociology, theology, philosophy, ethics, anthropology, psychology, education, and American and ethnic studies.
 ANARCS encourages new perspectives on Asian North American religious practices and faith communities, as well as innovative theoretical work that extends the concepts of empires, diaspora, transnationalism, globalization, im/migration, orientalism, adaptation, acculturation, race, ethnicity, marginalization, oppression, and resistance.
 In addition to this list of concepts, ANARCS will explore theoretical, philosophical, and theological concepts, such as aesthetics, beauty, and love.
 ANARCS seeks to foster and mentor scholars (junior, senior, and nontraditional) through preconference sessions, gathering for meals, and maintaining a robust listserv.